ludvigovrevik/Kollapp/docs/release2/json_format.md

 ## 📋 Group TodoList Data Format

-Each group todo-list has its own JSON file that includes the following fields:
+Each group-specific to-do list maintains its own JSON file, which includes the following fields, similar to how an individual user would add a task.

-- **index**: The unique identifier for the task.
 - **taskName**: The name of the task.
 - **dateTime**: The date and time for the task, specified in the format [YYYY, MM, DD].
 - **priority**: The priority level of the task.